 Check out more about Polish customs and traditions and when Poland's major holidays fall.
 If you are shopping in the seasonal markets and holiday fairs, you may get caught up in the Polish culture, cuisine, and souvenir shops that maintain a steady stock of folk crafts and handmade art.

 New Year's Traditions

 New Year's Eve in Poland is like New Year's Eve in other parts of Europe.
-Individuals host parties, attend private events, or head to city squares for fireworks extravaganzas.
-January 1 is often a day for concerts in auditoriums and carols song in churches throughout Poland.
-For example, if you travel to Krakow, Poland, in January, the Philharmonic performs a year-opening concert.
+Individuals host parties, attend private events or head to city squares for fireworks extravaganzas.
+January 1 is often a day for concerts in auditoriums and carols sung in churches throughout Poland.
+For example, if you travel to Krakow Poland in January, the Philharmonic performs a year-opening concert.

 02 of 10